 It’s cheaper to run because the database of questions is progressively provided from your users instead of continuously answering the same question repeatedly.

-Bots that offers a search-first experience mimic the same process, but instead of going to Google, they go to your bot.
-Most users prefer to search and are delighted when they can use their tool of choice to find answers.
+Bots that offer a search-first experience mimic the same process, but instead of going to Google, they go to your knowledge base.
+Most users prefer to search, and are delighted when they can use their tool of choice to find answers.

 Unlike users who are forced to engage in the ceremony of conversation, users in a search-first experience are in control of how they want to receive support.

 The experience leads to a natural way of receiving automated customer support.
-Your users know there’s no person or robot they need to deal, which gives them more confidence they are the one calling the shots here.
+Your users know there’s no person or robot they need to deal with, which gives them more confidence that they are calling the shots.

-But even some bots still fail to provide end-user confidence.
-For example, a business who installs live chat on a website is only available during business hours, which have exceptions during the holidays.
-Users who need support during off hours ultimately feel frustrated and they lose confidence in your website and your brand.
+But some bots still fail to provide end-user confidence.
+For example, a business that installs live chat on a website is only available during business hours.

 When users are presented with 24/7 support and a search-first experience, they develop confidence on your website and in your brand.

 FAQ Bots are immune to availability woes you’d normally see in other bots.
-The worst case scenario for an FAQ Bot is the question is not found in the database and the user bounces from the website.
+The worst-case scenario for an FAQ Bot is that they can’t find the answer in their database.

 Good bots will often have a “ask a question” feature, so your users are never being left behind when they don’t find an answer.
-Some even integrate with your CRM and mailing lists so you have followup engagement and improved lead generation.
+Some even integrate with your CRM and mailing lists so you have:

 FAQ Bots give you highly relevant and impactful user feedback about your website and product.

-These benefits are on top of the traditional benefits you would normally get with ordinary FAQ pages.
-Bots are a growing trend now and will be even more important in the months ahead.
-It’s time you act
+These benefits of a FAQ Bot top the traditional benefits you get with ordinary FAQ pages.
+Bots are a growing trend, and will be even more important moving forward.
+It’s time you act.

-If you want to learn more about how you can get these benefits, click this link to start learning more about how you can use an FAQ Bot on your website.
+To learn more about how you can get these benefits, click this link and start using an FAQ Bot on your website.